Jordan-Scherf/Genova_DiscordBot/README.md

 # Genova Discord Bot

-Genova is a Discord bot that is made to be an open source project for begginner python programmers to practice with python as well as use and practice the use an any API that can be configurated.
-Fork the repository and Add your own contributions!
+Genova is a Discord bot that serves as an open-source project for beginner Python programmers to practice and learn about Python programming and API integration.
+Fork the repository and contribute to this project!

 ## Table of Contents